- Home

 The Blue Hole is actually a sinkhole that was created after the collapse of an underground cavern and cave system.
 Almost perfectly circular, the Blue Hole is about 1000 feet/300mt in diameter and over 400 feet/130mt deep.
 The circular reef area which surrounds the Blue Hole provides an attractive opportunity for snorkelers to enjoy the Blue Hole.
 The coral breaks the surface in some areas at low tide.

-Groups of 10 or more can book the Lighthouse Atoll and Blue Hole trip as a 6-tank overnight trip.
+Groups of 10 or more can book the Lighthouse Atoll and Blue Hole trip as an overnight trip.
 The Elbow at the south end of Turneffe Atoll may be incorporated into the trip plan.
-While snorkeling is possible, strong currents may make it challenging for some snorkelers.